m-clement/ProgrammingCR/Objective4/README.md

 *https://www.rolex.com/content/rolexcom/en/_jcr_content/par/retailer_banner.nocache.html
 *https://www.rolex.com/content/rolexcom/en/_jcr_content/par/banner_push_fav_watc.nocache.html
 *https://www.rolex.com/content/campaigns/rolexcom/global/homepage/heroslideshow/usa/_jcr_content/par.en.disabled.html
+*https://help.steampowered.com/en/ Upon analysing the inspect element, 36 GETs were presented.
+The purpose of these were style sheets, loading images, fonts, and scripts.
+In total it took the page nearly 4 seconds(3.84) to fully load.

 POST:
 https://www.thurstonplayers.org/cast/cast?destination=node/74 is the cast login page, which requires username and password.
-Typing anything in this page reveals that post is used in the inspector
+Typing anything in this page reveals that post is used in the inspector https://store.steampowered.com/login/getrsakey/ This is an rsa key behind the scenes, and we don't know anything about it.
+Likely for security because the name suggests GET rsa key. https://store.steampowered.com/login/dologin/ is the account login page, which also requires a username and password.
+Typing into the two bars shows a post in the inspector.